Blottentots

 Title page of “An Alphabet of History”

 The delightful drawings are by the artist Ellsworth Young (1866-1952), who in addition to book and magazine illustrations, was a noted landscape painter and poster artist.
-He studied at the Art Institute of Chicago and later worked for the WPA.
+He studied at the Art Institute of Chicago and later worked for the Works Progress Adminitration (WPA) during the Depression.

 Frontispiece of "An Alphabet of History"